carbon-language/carbon-lang/mlir/docs/ShapeInference.md

         guaranteed to pass.
         *   Ideally all would eventually (see section [Inlining shape checking](#inline)) be elided.
-    *   Only report error guaranteed to occur at runtime, if an error is only possible rather use runtime assertion to fail and produce an error message with the invariant violated.
+    *   Only reporting errors which are guaranteed to occur at runtime.
+If an error is only possible (rather than guaranteed) then we use a runtime assertion to fail and produce an error message with the invariant violated.

 *   Shape functions usable by compiler and runtime.